Venus Fly Trap

 Size: 9 cm pot

-Origin: Subtropical wetlands on the East Coast of the United States in North Carolina and South Carolina
+Origin: Subtropical wetlands on the East Coast of the United States in North and South Carolina

 Soil: Venus Fly Traps need poor soil, a mix of sphagnum moss and perlite should be enough.

-Tip: This plant can be toxic if ingested, so we advise to keep it away from pets and children.
+Tip: This plant is safe for pets and children.
 Direct sunlight can leave sunburn marks on the leaves.
 Keep away from radiators and drafts.

 Did you know?
 These plants do not like to be poked to perform the trick.
 It takes a lot of energy for the plant to close the jaws, and it's only occasionally that bugs land in them, so forcing it to constantly open and close its jaws is very unnatural to the plant and could even kill it!